Arm Lift in Beverly Hills and Los Angeles, CA

 An arm lift procedure is also referred to as ‘brachioplasty’ in the cosmetic surgery world and is usually recommended for those struggling with loose or sagging skin in the upper arm area.
 This happens due to the presence of excess fat and skin.

 Some of the primary reasons for sagging or drooping upper arms are extreme weight fluctuations, heredity, and aging.
 And it is typically difficult to correct this condition through diet and exercise.
 Hence an arm lift serves as an effective solution.
+To learn more about arm lift surgery in Los Angeles with Dr. Feldmar, contact Feldmar Aesthetics today to schedule a consultation.

 The main objectives of an arm lift include the following: